-ABSI CAB Report and Recommendations for the Apalachicola Bay System Ecosystem-Based Adaptive Management and Restoration Plan from oyster harvest accounted for nearly half of Franklin County's income prior to its decline but was always variable (Whitfield among years Beaumariage, 1977).
-Commercially harvested oyster bars produced between 400 to 1,200 bushels/acre/year, depending on rainfall and river flows, hurricanes, red tides, and market demand.
-Dockside oyster landings ranged from less than 500,000 pounds to over six million pounds in the mid 1980's (Ednoff, 1984; Edmiston Unfortunately, the harvest crashed in 2013 (Fig. 1) despite increased fishing effort.
-Federal managers declared a fishery disaster in 2013.
-Harvest continued until 2020,
+APALACHICOLA BAY SYSTEM ECOSYSTEM-BASED ADAPTIVE RESTORATION AND MANAGEMENT PLAN REPORT AND RECOMMENDATIONS FROM THE APALACHICOLA BAY SYSTEM INITIATIVE COMMUNITY ADVISORY BOARD from oyster harvest accounted for nearly half of Franklin County's income prior to its decline but was always variable among years (Whitfield and Beaumariage, 1977).
+Commercially harvested oyster bars produced between 400 to 1,200 bushels/acre/year, depending rainfall and river flows, hurricanes, red tides, and market demand.
+Dockside oyster landings ranged from less than 500,000 pounds to over six million pounds in the mid 1980's (Ednoff, 1984; Edmiston, 2008).
+Unfortunately, the harvest collapsed (Fig. 2), despite increased fishing effort, and was declared a Federal

-Franklin County and Its Oyster Fishery
+Franklin County and its Oyster Fishery

 Commercial fishing has been the most important economic activity in Franklin County throughout its history.
 The oyster industry of Apalachicola Bay has historically been a critical economic engine for the county and nearby portions of northern Florida, producing approximately 10% of the oysters harvested in the U.S. and 90% of the oysters harvested in Florida waters.
-Revenue https://myfwc.com/research/saltwater/fishstats/commercial-fisheries/landings-in-florida/ when the FWC implemented a 5-year fishery closure (FWC 2020).
+Revenue

-Figure 1.
+Figure 2.
 Apalachicola Bay Oyster Landings from 1996 to 2021.
 Data from the Commercial Fisheries Landings in Florida database compiled by the Florida Fish and Wildlife Conservation Commission (FWC).